Inc21/blarney_cc_pp1/README.md

 ### Features Left to Implement

 - Full club history page.
-The club historian has been collecting old photos and articles and the history page would be a great way to publicize this.
+The club historian has been collecting old photos and articles about the club since the start and the history page would be a great way to publicize this.
 - Events page.
-As mentioned earlier Blarney CC is a very active club and runs many events.
+As mentioned earlier Blarney CC is a very active cycling club and runs many events.
 This page would be a very valuable place for marketing these events and for users to find more info about the event.
 - Registration page for events.